 As a result of the growing number of cyberattacks on local governments, regulations across the board are honing in on the third-party element.
-From the FBI’s CJIS Security Policy, to HIPAA, to PCI, to NERC, as well as best practices from NIST and ISO-2700, there is an increasing regulatory burden on local governments with third-party access and ensuring they are meeting those requirements, with greater consequences for failing to do so.
+From the FBI’s CJIS Security Policy, to HIPAA and HITECH, to PCI, to NERC, as well as best practices from NIST and ISO-2700, there is an increasing regulatory burden on local governments with third-party access and ensuring they are meeting those requirements, with greater consequences for failing to do so.

 In today’s environment of increasing government cyberattacks, it is only a matter of when, not if, an attacker sets its sight on your network.
 Today is the day to prepare and ensure you can continue to safely deliver services to your taxpayers.
 Secure your third party’s remote access to your network and ensure you meet your compliance requirements.
 And just as importantly, manage it more efficiently and free up valuable resources within your team.

 Learn how you can eliminate the third-party vulnerabilities that can threaten CJIS compliance and the security of your network with SecureLink for Governments.
 Count on CJIS-compliant security with the granular controls and audit features you need to secure your third-party remote access.